-VAT on importation is calculated by applying VAT at the rate of 5% to the sum of the customs value of the goods plus any customs duty or levies and other costs (such as transport, insurance etc.) up to the port or place of importation.

-The VAT Act defines 'imported services' to mean services rendered in Nigeria by a non-resident person to a person inside Nigeria.
+VAT on importation is calculated by applying VAT at the rate of 5% to the sum of the customs value of the goods plus any customs duty or levies and other costs (such as transport and insurance) up to the port or place of importation.
+The VAT Act defines 'imported services' as services rendered in Nigeria by a non-resident person to a person inside Nigeria.
+VAT is payable on imported services provided by a non-resident supplier to the extent that the service provider carries on business in Nigeria.